Remembering Richard G. Petricek, Jr.

 With Callie at his side, he would ultimately get in touch with his own origins, visiting the town in the Czech Republic his ancestors had left decades before to immigrate to the US.

 Their family wouldn’t have been complete, of course, without the dogs: Kaiser, a black lab, King, a Corgi, and Bear, a German Shepherd and lab mix.
 Unbeknownst to Callie, Rick drove two hours to rescue and adopt Bear the day before their wedding reception.
 “He figured it would be easier to ask for forgiveness than permission.”
 Callie said.
-“Rick had a such a kind heart and soft spot for animals.”
+“Rick had such a kind heart and soft spot for animals.”

 Rick’s passion in helping young scientists stemmed from his involvement with Boy Scouts, which he served in some capacity for 30 years.
 He joined Boy Scout Troop 404 in sixth grade, progressing through the ranks and earning his Eagle Scout badge at age 17, later earning various Order of the Arrow awards.
 As an adult, Rick volunteered as the Troop 404 Assistant Scoutmaster, earning various awards at the chapter and district levels.
 He was nominated and awarded the Silver Beaver Award for making a huge impact in the lives of youth through his hard work, self-sacrifice and years of dedicated service.
 Yet as Rick found success, he never forgot that it had taken nothing more than a chemistry set to set a small-town boy from Oklahoma on the path to becoming an engineer.
 Determined to bring similar inspiration to like-minded young Oklahomans, he devoted himself for 20-plus years to volunteering for the Oklahoma chapter of MathCounts, the nationwide mathematics competition for middle school students.